DHRI-Curriculum/Text_Classification/sections/a03-bag_of_words.md

 | **3** | news  |  ['``', 'Only', 'a', 'relative', 'handful', 'of'... | 9 | 3
 | **4** | news  |  ['The', 'jury', 'said', 'it', 'did', 'find'... | 5 | 3

-Then we print the first 5 rows of the _sentence_ column in the spreadsheet:
+Then we print the first 5 rows of the _sentence_ column in the DataFrame:

 ```python
 df['sentence'].head()
 ```

+We should see this:

 ```
 0    ['The', 'Fulton', 'County', 'Grand', 'Jury', '...